abhisheka456/BayesBimodalTest/README.md

 test.BayesFactor()
 ```

+Note that `Ns` passed to the test specify that we want to test a unimodal
+vs bimodal distribution.
+Passing in a longer list will compute evidence
+for all given integers.

-Running this code will output a log10 Bayes factor, in this case of `68.1 +/- 5.0` giving
+Running this code will output a log10 Bayes factor, in this case of `77.7 +/- 5.0` giving
 strong evidence in support of the Bimodal model.
 To be specific, this mean that
 `P(bimodal| data) / P(unimodal| data)) = 10^{68.51}`.
 The error is an estimate
 of the systematic error produced by the numerical integration of the temperature,